 Many textbooks, covering introduction to Statistics, provide detail instructions about how to construct frequency distributions, using both tabular and graphical representations (Anderson at al., 2012 p.
 49-52, Black 2012, p.20-22, Donnelly, 2012, p.30-34, Larose, 2010, p.47-50, Levine, et al., 2011, p.26-30, Pelosi at al., 2003, p.64-67, Triola, 2007, p.).
-In the same time, students do not necessarily learn from these instructions about the important connections between the frequency distribution derived from a sample and the [usually unknown] probability distribution, representing the population from which the sample was selected.
+Nevertheless, students do not necessarily learn from these instructions about the important connections between the frequency distribution derived from a sample and the [usually unknown] probability distribution, representing the population from which the sample was selected.

-Much like sample statistics \bar{x} , \bar{p} are used to estimate population parameters μ , p, respectively, one can use cumulative frequency distribution, $F_s(x)$, to estimate cumulative probability distribution, F(x) as shown in Figure 1.
-Thus, it is imperative to ensure consistency of the procedure used to determine function $F_s(x)$ with the formal definition of function F(x):
+Much like sample statistics \overline{x} , \overline{p} are used to estimate population parameters μ , p, respectively, one can use cumulative frequency distribution, $F_s(x)$, to estimate cumulative probability distribution, F(x) as shown in Figure 1.
+It is imperative that a procedure used to determine function $F_s(x)$ be consistent with the formal definition of function F(x):